Installing on Windows

 checkbox. -

-REST HTTP host/IP — The IP address that REST web service should listen on.
+REST HTTP host/IP — Identifies the IP address that the REST web service should listen on.
 The IP address

 0.0.0.0